AI-Assisted Coding: What Nobody Tells You (2026)

 If you don't, it just makes the confusion arrive sooner.

+Learn the craft.
+Then use the tools.
 That's the order that actually works.